sbocq/predicat/README.md

 See documentation and examples in the `examples` directory.

-Here is a short tutorial.
+Here is a brief tutorial.
+See also the `example` directory for more examples.

-### Part I. Creation and composition of predicates.
+### Part I. Create and compose predicates.

 ```clojure
 ;; A primitive predicate is a function object of type #P